Terms and Conditions of Sale

 11.1.
 Legal Protection of Site Content

-The Site Content may be protected by copyright and database rights.
-Any representation, reproduction, translation, adaptation, or transformation, in whole or in part, carried out illegally and without the consent of the Publisher or its successors or assigns constitutes a violation of Books I and III of the Intellectual Property Code and may result in legal proceedings for infringement.
+The Content of the Site may be protected by copyright and database rights.
+Any representation, reproduction, translation, adaptation, or transformation, in whole or in part, carried out illegally and without the consent of the Publisher or its rights holders or successors constitutes a violation of Books I and III of the Intellectual Property Code and may result in legal proceedings for infringement.

-The User contractually undertakes to the Publisher not to use, reproduce, or represent, in any way whatsoever, the Site Content, whether or not protected by intellectual property rights, for any purpose other than reading by a robot or browser.
-This prohibition does not apply to indexing robots whose sole purpose is to scan the Site content for indexing purposes.
+The User contractually undertakes to the Publisher not to use, reproduce, or represent, in any way whatsoever, the Content of the Site, whether or not protected by intellectual property rights, for any purpose other than reading by a robot or browser.
+This prohibition does not apply to indexing robots whose sole purpose is to scan the Site’s content for indexing purposes.

 ARTICLE 12.
 RIGHT OF WITHDRAWAL